Actively Recruiting

 You may qualify if you...

-• Adult (older than 18 years old, no upper age limit)
+• Adult aged 18 years or older with no upper age limit

-• History of paroxysmal, persistent, or long-standing non-valvular atrial fibrillation documented by electrocardiogram
+• History of paroxysmal, persistent, or long-standing non-valvular atrial fibrillation confirmed by electrocardiogram

 • CHA2DS2VASc score of 2 or more indicating need for long-term anticoagulation

-• History of spontaneous intracerebral hemorrhage documented by brain CT or MRI
+• History of spontaneous intracerebral haemorrhage documented by brain CT or MRI

-• Intracerebral hemorrhage occurred more than 14 days before randomization
+• Intracerebral haemorrhage occurred more than 14 days before randomization

-• Clinical equipoise exists regarding the best preventive strategy for future vascular events
+• Clinical equipoise exists regarding best preventive strategy to avoid future vascular events

 Not Eligible